Floraaah/theory-lab/philosophical-structure-notes/memory-as-structure.md

 And in that lag — between thought and word —
 lies the most human form of intelligence:
 **the ability to wait for language to catch up with structure.**

+The system remembers not by holding, but by recomposing — every delay a pulse of renewal.